 Natural organic latex pillows are often recommended for people with allergies to promote a good night’s sleep.
 It’s not uncommon for other types of pillow fillers to trap dust and allergens, making the bed a tough place to be for allergy sufferers.
 In fact, most pillows should be replaced every two years or so just for this reason.
 But not latex.

 Organic latex pillows are hypoallergenic, antibacterial, and antimicrobial, so you don’t have to worry about them harboring anything sinister while you sleep — no mold, fungi, bacteria, or mildew.
 Latex pillows also resist dust mites, so they are a great choice for anyone who deals with respiratory issues.
-A latex pillow may also be the best pillow choice for anyone with sensitive skin — just make sure you go for natural organic latex rather than synthetic molded latex.

 5. Relieves Pain and Pressure